minima-global/minidocs/docs/runanode/testnetstatus.md

 #### I have lost access to my Incentive Reward Account email address

-A process to contact us will be made available here on the 16th January.
+A process to contact us will be made available week of the 23rd January.
 In the meantime, DO NOT open a Support Ticket.
 We will be unable to help you.

 #### I didn’t receive an invite to Verify

+Please first check your spam inbox.

 If you haven’t had an email by Monday 16th January, this will be for one of 2 reasons.
 You either failed Phase 1, or there was an issue with the email address we hold on record for you.

+Complete [this form](https://docs.google.com/forms/d/e/1FAIpQLSfoSwdl6o_hsZQR6BE_iiOmocEGaC4jCnHUGpXfnGAYb_zy2A/viewform?usp=sf_link) if you did not receive the email.

-A process to contact us will be available on the 16th January.
-In the meantime, DO NOT open a Support Ticket.
+DO NOT open a Support Ticket.
 We will be unable to help you.

+If successful, you will get a Verify email, or one of the team will reach out to you on Discord.

+If you do not hear from us within 5 working days of submission, your account has not passed Verify.
+All decisions are final.

 #### It has been 24 hours since completing Verify, but I have not received a confirmation email

 You have failed Verification.
 If you believe this to be in error, you can contact us using [this form](https://docs.google.com/forms/d/e/1FAIpQLSe-khUVayeVDB8zbXVmm5w82CPxeiqD_Xn3OcnIyHdnjwAl2g/viewform?usp=sf_link).

-One of the team can look into why you failed, however doing so is no guarantee that verification will follow.
+One of the team can look into why you failed and you might be contacted via a support ticket on Discord, however there is no guarantee of verification.
 Any decision made is final.

 ### ...our Community Presale